top of page

 Director and Founder

 Jonathan Lyau began running in 1979 at age 15.
-He has coached runners of different abilities.
-His runners range from pre-teens to 80+ years of age.
+He has coached runners of different abilities and ages.
 He is currently an assistant girl’s cross country coach at Iolani School.
 He was the girl’s distance track coach at Kamehameha School for 10 years and the McKinley H.S. boy’s head XC coach for 1 year and also the head coach of Leukemia and Lymphoma Society’s marathon training program, “Team N’ Training” (1996-2013).
 In 1996 he established Personal Best Training where he trains runners towards personal goals.
 Jonathan is one of Hawaii’s most accomplished road runners and a Hawaii State high school 3200m track champion (1982).
-He has completed over 40 marathons and has been the top Kamaaina (local-born) finisher in the Honolulu Marathon 17x from 1993 to 2004, 2006 to 2009, and 2012.
+He is a 17x Kamaaina (local-born) Champion in the Honolulu Marathon.
 He is the 1994 and 2002 Great Aloha Run champion.
 In 2009, he was inducted into the Honolulu Marathon Hall of Fame.
 In 2022, he was inducted in the inaugural Hawaii Running Hall of Fame.
 In 2022, he became the first person from Hawaii to run a Sub 3 hour marathon in 5 different decades.
+Jonathan is the owner of A. C. Lyau Company, Ltd., a candy/snack wholesale distributor.

 Shane “Aka” Akamine - Retired XC and Track coach